 © 2020 Westside San Francisco Media.
-No portion of the articles or artwork may be. without expressed consent.
+No portion of the articles of artwork may be the set without expressed consents

-Doing so would promote compliance and reduce the heed for our makes enforcement measures.
+Doing so would promote compliance and Yeduce the heed for or makes enforcement measures.

 Staffing

 Ethics "has never been fully staffed."
 Since 2016, it has struggled with a "high vacancy rate" - 19% or about 4.5 vacancies annually.
 Meanwhile, there have been 15 changes to the Campaign & Governmental Conduct Code that required additional administration and programming.
 Understaffing is largely due to slow hiring; it takes 6 months to hire a new Ethics employee.
 Ethics relies on the City's Department of